wgmyers/mal/impls/ruby-wgm/NOTES.md

 Yeah, we're passing all the tests, but it feels very wrong.

+Not all the tests, to be fair.

+make REGRESS=1 "test^ruby-wgm^stepA" passes.
+make MAL_IMPL=ruby-wgm "test^mal" also.

+BUT:

+make "test^ruby-wgm" does not - fails on Step 2.
+make "perf^ruby-wgm" doesn't even run for some reason.

+Made a start on ruby-eval and it doesn't work at all.
+I have no idea why.

 ### Step A - Part Two: Self Hosting (2021-05-10)

 Ok, so we had a hideous bug in macroexpand where we were using shift on the